OrbintSoft/yauaa.netstandard/README.md

 You can see the original project at this link: https://github.com/nielsbasjes/yauaa

+The library has been completely rewritten in C# from scratch to be .NET  friendly and to be optimized

 A bit more background about this useragent parser can be found in this blog which the author Niels Basjes wrote about it: [https://techlab.bol.com/making-sense-user-agent-string/](https://partnerprogramma.bol.com/click/click?p=1&t=url&s=2171&f=TXL&url=https%3A%2F%2Ftechlab.bol.com%2Fmaking-sense-user-agent-string%2F&name=yauaa)

 The Java documentation can be found here https://yauaa.basjes.nl, soon will be provided a .NET documentation specific for this project